CortXplorer/Deane2024_FrontCellNeurosci/README.md

 * LMM html files in \Deane_etal_2022\Data\LMMstats
 * NOTE: these master files need to be manually compiled by copying data from per-subject single trial peak data output of Deane_etal_2022\Scripts\MatLab\ChangeInAvrecSTperAnimal, run from the Pipeline01_MatLab script (can be run independantly if data already exists from previous runs)

+Then running *Pipeline03_Julia.jl* will produce
+* cohen's d and student's t test graphs and data output

 ___

 ***Please raise an issue in this repository if something is not running.
 Thank you!***